gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-06-26-ball-und-panzer-golf-making-a-playdate-game-in-a-week.md

 But the bigger question is do I want it to be bigger than that?
 There are no shortage of ideas how how to mashup to concept of tanks and golf, only a shortage of time and budget to make it happen.
 I could even add a mini-golf type of experience where you're playing a round of single screen holes with additional hazards pulled from both the golf and tank world.

 Let's see what happens.

+> If you have a Playdate and would like to test this game I have a limited number of spots available.
+Get in touch on Twitter via the comments link below.